Skip to Content

 Roman Remains at the Baths

 The scene at the temple and baths in Roman times is brought to life by short film clips of people going about their business.
-The bored Roman matron and her young servant girl, the young family walking by, the temple priests, full of their own importance remind us of the real people who walked upon these stones.
+A bored Roman matron attended by her servant girl, the young family walking by and temple priests full of their own importance, remind us of the real people who walked upon these stones.

 The Pump Room